spryker/spryker-docs/docs/pbc/all/search/202212.0/third-party-integrations/configure-algolia.md

 ##### Searchable

 Attributes defined as searchable may be used while calling Algolia's `searchForFacetValues` method, which can be used for Yves integration.
-This method is necessary to display catalog page facets if many values are possible for each facet - in this case, only 100 of those values will be shown by default.
+This method is necessary to display catalog page facets if many values are possible for each facet—in this case, only 100 of those values are displayed by default.
 Accessing other values requires searching for them using the `searchForFacetValues` method.
-Select this option if you plan on having a large number of different values for this facet, and if you use Spryker Storefront.
+Select this option if you plan on having a large number of different values for this facet, and if you use the Spryker Storefront (Yves).

 ##### Filter only

-Attributes defined as filters only will not be used for aggregation and can only be used to narrow down search result lists.
-This can be used with attributes for which aggregated counts are not important.
+Attributes defined as filters only are not used for aggregation and can only be used to narrow down search result lists.
+This approach can be used with attributes for which aggregated counts are not important.

-{% info_block warningBox "Important" %}
+{% info_block warningBox "Glue API search response" %}

-Setting an attribute as `filter only` will prevent it from showing in the facets list in the Glue API search response.
+Setting an attribute as `filter only` prevents it from showing in the facets list in the Glue API search response.

 {% endinfo_block %}

 ##### Not searchable

 Default option.
-This facet configuration will enable aggregation of search results by facet values. `searchForFacetValues` method can't be used with facets configured this way.
-Use this option when you have limited facet values or plan on using something other than Yves.
+This facet configuration enables aggregation of search results by facet values. `searchForFacetValues` method can't be used with facets configured this way.
+Use this option when you have limited facet values or plan on using something other than the Spryker Storefront (Yves).

 ##### After distinct checkbox

-It is checked by default.
-Unchecking this checkbox will change the calculation method for facet aggregation for the given field.
+This checkbox is checked by default.
+Clearing this checkbox changes the calculation method for facet aggregation for the given field.
 By default, facet aggregation is calculated after search results for a given query are processed by deduplication or grouping process.
 It is not recommended to turn this checkbox off.

 #### Algolia and Glue API facets interaction

 When used with Algolia PBC, Spryker facets configuration is ignored and Algolia facets configuration is used instead.
-This means, that Glue API response fields `"valueFacets"` and `"rangeFacets"` will include facets configured in Algolia.
-Be wary that setting any Algolia facet to `"filter only"` mode will remove it from corresponding field in Glue API response.
+This means that Glue API response fields `"valueFacets"` and `"rangeFacets"` include facets configured in Algolia.
+Be wary that setting any Algolia facet to `"filter only"` mode removes it from the corresponding field in Glue API response.

 ### Add new attributes for faceting